davidmreed/ktema-org-zola/content/articles/2023-01-25-build-orgs-part-2.md

 ## The Package Descriptor

 `package2-descriptor.json` is a specification of both the version to be created and of the build org.
 It is _not_ a scratch org definition file.
 Rather, it's a fusion of information about the package itself (derived from `sfdx-project.json`) and information about the build org (derived from the scratch org definition file).
 This file's schema is nominally defined as a TypeScript interface [here](https://github.com/forcedotcom/packaging/blob/ce6036a5878a5675171467b62ccff17c0ff4f24d/src/interfaces/packagingInterfacesAndType.ts#L158).
 However, this interface confusingly melds data elements that are user input and the values into which they are digested, which are _actually_ sent to the server.
 Plus, it omits several legal parameters!

-The real schema for the descriptor, as far as I can tell, is this:
+The actual schema for the descriptor, as far as I can tell, is this:

 ```typescript
 type PackageDescriptor = {